kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/2-fundamentals/2-resource-providers.md

 - Terraform supports multiple providers
 - Depending on what type of infrastructure we want to launch, we have to use appropriate providers accordingly

-Definitions: A provider is a plugin that lets Terraform manage an external API
+Concepts: A provider is a plugin that lets Terraform manage an external API

 Command: `terraform init`